Meet The Need

 • Operation Baby Bottle for the Crisis Pregnancy Centre in May/June – a good way to use your loose change for a good cause!
 Take a baby bottle home on Mother’s Day, fill it with coins and return it on Father’s Day.

-• Donating food and delivering Christmas hampers in December to families and individuals in need.
-Last year Granville Chapel provided 33 hampers.
+• Delivering Christmas Hampers in December to families and individuals in need.
+Last year Granville Chapel provided 49 hampers.

-Meet the Need committee members: Claire Tweeddale (chair), Debra Barnes, Yardley McNeill, Nellie Seeto, and Sheila Shannon.
+Meet the Need committee members: Claire Tweeddale (chair), Debra Barnes, Karen Harmel, Sally Law, Yardley McNeill, Nellie Seeto, and Sheila Shannon.